jobayer977/javascript-interview-questions/README.md

 // console.log(arr); // [2, 3, 4, 5, 1, 2, 3, 4, 5]
 set.delete(1);
 // console.log(set); // Set {2, 3, 4, 5}
 ```

  ### 11.2 What is difference between Map and Object?
- ## What is difference between Map and Object?

 Map is a data structure which helps in storing the data in the form of pairs.
 The pair consists of a unique key and a value mapped to the key.
 It helps prevent duplicity.
 Object follows the same concept as that of map i.e. using key-value pair for storing data.
 But there are slight differences which makes map a better performer in certain situations.